 Also, make sure to find out when the auction date and time is.
 Would be bidders can set up alerts for when new properties become available.
 Each type of transaction has different terms and conditions, so make sure to read up on these.

-Many online foreclosure sites act like wholesale channels where the buyer can avoid much of the wholesale and transaction costs.
+Many online foreclosure sites act like wholesale channels where the buyer can avoid many of the transaction costs.
 This will in a way make the bidder a wholesale buyer than a retail buyer of real estate.
 Buyers also do not need to use a broker or real estate agent with online auctions.

 Benefits of Online Foreclosure Auctions

-Using an online auction site can be very profitable, as just saving 10 percent on the purchase can equal $30-40k saved.
+Using an online auction site can be very profitable, as just saving 10% on the purchase can equal $30,000-40,000 saved.
 This will put the investor well ahead of the game financially.

 Avoiding Mistakes at Online Foreclosure Auctions